About the Festival

 What to Expect

-Our actors work hard on text, so you don’t have to.
-You can expect to follow every story from beginning to end while still enjoying the rich rhetoric of Shakespeare’s beautiful language.
+Our actors work tirelessly on the text so audiences don’t have to.
+Whether you’re attending your first Shakespeare play or your fiftieth, you’ll be able to follow the story from beginning to end—while still savoring the richness of Shakespeare’s language.